UKHO/docs/software-engineering-policies/InfrastructureAsCode/terraform.md

 ## Referencing modules in code

-Modules in github can be referenced easily using a source qualifier for github. the ref pointer in the source url refers to the tag / release version you intend to use.
+Modules in github can be referenced easily using a source qualifier for github.
+The ref pointer in the source url refers to the tag / release version you intend to use.

 ```terraform
 module "eventhub" {